klaasnicolaas/home-assistant-glow/docs/docs/faq/faq_nr2.md

 Depending on the configured **pulse rate**, the type of house/apartment and the heating system in use, the sensors that are exposed to Home Assistant may produce a lot of data.
 For example, with the default **pulse rate** of `1000`, a power consumption of 3600 W means that the sensors produce 2 HA state changes per second (which means 7200 state changes per hour).

 If you don't need that kind of granularity, you can use [ESPHome sensor filters][filters] to reduce the rate of updates written to Home Assistant.
 With the commented-out filters in the [pulse_meter.yaml][file] enabled, only 396 state changes will be produced per hour.
-You can read more about making YAML adjustments on the "[Customizing the Firmware](/docs/advanced/firmware_customization.mdx)" page.
+You can read more about making YAML adjustments on the [customizing the Firmware](/docs/advanced/firmware_customization.mdx) page.

 ### Pulse meter - power sensor